How to Document a 30-Year Legacy System to Save Millions

 Key Takeaway

-Prioritize documentation for high-risk areas and implement living docs to prevent huge financial penalties and save engineering time.
+Prioritize documentation for high-risk areas and implement living docs to prevent huge financial penalties.
+A 5-step process saves $1 million in year one.

 Frequently Asked Questions